Jr-kenny/INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-/README.md

 ---

 Now here’s what I want the contract to do:
-(REPLACE THIS PART WITH YOUR OWN IDEA)
+(REPLACE THIS PART WITH YOUR OWN IDEA AND DELETE THE EXAMPLE )

 ### Example:
 “I want a simple ‘Always NO’ contract.